 Protect yourself and your family this cold and flu season by making sure you get your flu shot.
 We make it easy by offering flu shots at most of our primary care, women’s care and urgent care locations (most urgent care locations can only provide flu shots for patients 19 years of age or older).
 Whether you walk in or schedule an appointment, getting vaccinated can reduce the chance of fever, sore throat, muscle aches and other flu symptoms.
 And if you do contract the flu, your shot may help reduce the severity of the illness.

 Want to know more about the ins and outs of the flu shot?
 We’ve got you covered.

 Who should get a flu shot?

-- people who care for children under 6 months old
+- People who care for children under six months old

-- people who have a moderate-to-severe illness with a fever (they should wait until they recover to get vaccinated)
+- People who have a moderate-to-severe illness with a fever should wait until they recover to get vaccinated

-- people with a history of Guillain–Barré Syndrome that occurred after receiving influenza vaccine and who are not at risk for severe illness from influenza should generally not receive vaccine (tell your doctor if you ever had Guillain-Barré Syndrome, your doctor will help you decide whether the vaccine is recommended for you)
+- People with a history of Guillain–Barré Syndrome that occurred after receiving influenza vaccine should have their doctor help to decide whether the vaccine is recommended for them or not